- Reference Number: HEY-940/2022

 What are the symptoms of acute kidney injury?

 You may not have any symptoms especially in the early stages.
-You may notice that you produce less urine but this is not always the case.

 How is acute kidney injury treated?